-This high level of unemployment and joblessness for African American demonstrates how entrenched racism is in America and it contributes to the concentrated poverty in many African American neighborhoods.
+This high level of unemployment and joblessness for African American demonstrates how entrenched racism is in America and it contributes to the concentrated poverty in many African American neighborhoods, especially urban neighborhoods.

 African American men desperately need jobs for other significant reasons.
 Like all men, African American men find their identity and self-worth in their jobs.
 Jesus placed in the DNA of all men the desire to work and provide for their families.
 Without jobs, African American men cannot provide for their families and feel a sense of worthlessness and hopelessness.
 This sense of worthlessness and hopelessness have caused many African American men to abandon their families and turn to crime, which further exacerbates their inability to find jobs because of the felony records that crime produces.